 Grand Cliff Top Walk

-A section of the proposed pathway will form part of the Grand Cliff Top Walk (indicated in red on the map below).
+A section of the proposed pathway forms part of the Grand Cliff Top Walk (indicated in red on the map below).

 The GCTW connects existing tracks and pathways, completes missing links, and improves lookouts to provide a single walk that spans the entire escarpment, starting at Darwins Walk in Wentworth Falls to Scenic World in Katoomba.